 Growing wealth and greater demand for improved healthcare services, particularly in private healthcare, has resulted in significant growth in the Life Sciences sector in Latin America and the Caribbean.
-Concern about diseases such as cardiac conditions, cancer, diabetes and chronic respiratory disorders has resulted in significant demand for new products, services and initiatives to help reduce morbidity rates.
+Concern about diseases such as cardiac conditions, cancer, has resulted in significant demand for new products, services and initiatives to help reduce morbidity rates.
 Insufficient domestic development and production of medical technology and pharmaceuticals means that countries rely on overseas suppliers or manufacturing of international brands in their markets.
-As a well-regarded UK strength, the Latin American & Caribbean region presents a significant opportunity.
+As a well-regarded UK strength, the Latin America & Caribbean region presents a significant opportunity.

-Plants grow in a test tube in a lab Opportunities for UK companies
+Plants grow in a test tube in a lab